 ETWR Bronze recognizes worksites that demonstrate a solid foundation for incorporating wellness into employee culture.

 ETWR Gold remains the core recognition for sites that exemplify excellence in worksite wellness and have implemented evidence-based strategies to achieve a culture of health in their workplace.
 If you have previously received ETWR Gold status, you can maintain your ETWR Gold status or pursue the ETWR Platinum status for advanced recognition.

 ETWR Platinum will be awarded to those who have maintained ETWR Gold status for at least one year, exemplify sustainability and prioritize quality improvement around employee wellness.
 These sites act as a benchmark for success.
 ETWR Gold sites do not have to retake the ETWR Gold application in full.
 They will complete a comprehensive on-site visit with the ETWR Chair to discuss current wellness initiatives.

 Click here to view the criteria.

-Additionally, the Knox County Health Department (KCHD) has received grant funding to help Knox County organizations implement evidence-based strategies to achieve cultures of the health at their workplace.
+Additionally, the Knox County Health Department (KCHD) has received grant funding to help Knox County organizations implement evidence-based strategies to achieve cultures of health at their workplace.
 During the ETWR Gold application process, each worksite will have the opportunity to communicate areas where they could use assistance/funding/resources from KCHD in order to implement new wellness initiatives or improve upon existing initiatives.
 For example, if your workplace would like to have an employee garden, but does not have the resources to purchase gardening supplies, applicants can request resources from KCHD to support this initiative.
 Below is a list of available resources/incentives that Knox County worksites can request: